Korean tofu stew with kimchi (Soondubu jjigae)

 Black sesame seeds

 Heat the oils in a deep pot and add the onions and garlic.
 Sauté on medium-low heat till the onions are deeply coloured, about 4-5 minutes.
-Add the cabbage and cook till the cabbage is soft and begins to get brown.
+Add the cabbage and cook until it is soft and begins to brown.

 Add the stock, kimchi, tamari, gochujang paste and sugar.
-Mix in well and allow to simmer for 10 minutes.
+Mix well and allow to simmer for 10 minutes.
 Taste and adjust the spice with additional gochugaru chilli flakes.
-The stew should be tart, spicy and deeply flavoured with the gochugaru paste.
+The stew should be tart, spicy and intensely flavoured with the gochugaru paste.

 To serve, pour the heated stew into a wide shallow bowl.
 Cut the tofu into two large pieces along the horizontal axis.
 Top with the scallions and the black sesame seeds.